 Instructions

 - Preheat oven to 350F.
-Grease a 5x9inch loaf pan.
+Grease a 5x9 inch loaf pan.

 - In a medium mixing bowl, stir together flax and water.
 Set aside to thicken.
 Meanwhile, whisk almond milk and vinegar in a liquid measuring cup.
 Set aside.

-- In a large mixingbowl, whisk together flour, baking powder, ginger, cinnamon, allspice, nutmeg, and salt.
+- In a large mixing bowl, whisk together flour, baking powder, ginger, cinnamon, allspice, nutmeg, and salt.

 - To the bowl with flax, add pumpkin, molasses, maple syrup, melted butter, vanilla, and milk.
 Whisk to combine.
 Pour wet ingredients into dry ingredients and stir until just combined, being careful not to over-mix.
-Pour into prepared baking dish.
-Bake for one hour.

 - Meanwhile, make the glaze by whisking together all the glaze ingredients.
 Let bread cool for 30 minutes before transferring to a wire rack to cool completely.
 Once cooled, drizzle with glaze.